microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0-beta/Microsoft.Graph.Applications.md

 Create new navigation property to agents for onPremisesPublishingProfiles

 ### [New-MgOnPremisePublishingProfileAgentGroup](New-MgOnPremisePublishingProfileAgentGroup.md)
-Create a new onPremisesAgentGroup object.
+Create new navigation property to agentGroups for onPremisesPublishingProfiles

 ### [New-MgOnPremisePublishingProfileAgentGroupAgent](New-MgOnPremisePublishingProfileAgentGroupAgent.md)
 Create new navigation property to agents for onPremisesPublishingProfiles